Integrate Furnace quotes + enter

 Semantics (UI / docs alignment):

-- This is Market buy (Buy now / Enter now): the user enters the Furnace immediately using a live quote.
+- This is Buy now (Enter now / Market buy): the user enters the Furnace immediately using a live quote (mint/topup; not a user-to-user purchase).

 - Mental model: “I’m willing to put 1000 CLAIM or 1 ETH into the Furnace.
 Tell me how much ve I’m getting in exchange.”